(AUGUST 2019 – PRESENT)

 I graduated from Lafayette magna cum laude with Honors in Computer Science and Spanish.

 My Senior Honors Thesis in Computer Science and Spanish (“Sentiment Analysis on Translated Works: Explaining the Differences Between Linguistic Analysis of a Text and its Computational Sentiment”) was co-advised by Joann Ordille and Michelle Geoffrion-Vinci.
-For this work I earned Honors in both Computer Science and Spanish and was awarded the Barge Oratorical Prize, for the most skilled oral defense of an honors thesis.
+For this work I earned Honors in both Computer Science and Spanish and was awarded the Barge Oratorical Prize, for the most skilled oral defense of an honors thesis that year.

 At Lafayette, I served as the President of Women in Computing from 2017 to 2019 and President of Association for Computing Machinery from 2017 to 2018.
 While studying at Lafayette, I was inducted into Phi Beta Kappa, Upsilon Pi Epsilon (Computer Science Honors Society), and Sigma Delta Pi (Spanish Honors Society).